List of Marvel Comics characters: R: Irani Rael

 Irani Rael is an alien character in Marvel Comics.
 The character was created by Dan Abnett, Andy Lanning, Wellinton Alves and Geraldo Borges, and first appeared in Nova (vol. 4) #18 (December 2008).

 Irani Rael is a Rigellian who was recruited into the Nova Corps after it was destroyed by the Annihilation Wave.
 She was chosen by the Xandarian Worldmind to become a Nova Centurion alongside new recruits Qubit, Malik, Tarcel, Morrow and Fraktur.
 Rael and her new comrades arrive on Earth to aid Nova Prime Richard Rider and his brother, Robbie, who had also become a new recruit.

 She has since fought alongside the rest of the Nova Corps on Earth against such threats as the Serpent Society and Dragon Man.
-She aided in fighting the Imperial Guard and Emperor Vulcan where many of her comrades were killed.
+She aided in fighting the Imperial Guard and Emperor Vulcan, during which many of her comrades were killed.
 After fighting Ego the Living Planet, it became apparent to Rider that the new recruits did not have proper training, resulting in Rael and several others agreeing to be demoted.
 Rael became a Nova Millennian.